HADES256/Learning-Python/1-getting started/readme.md

 # Getting started

-This tutorial assumes you have python 3 installed and added to system path To check if you have the requirements for this tutorial, run this in a terminal
+This tutorial assumes you have python 3 installed and added to system path.
+To check if you have the requirements for this tutorial, run this in a terminal.
 ```
 python --version
 pip -V